toaster-code/py_dependency_extractor/readme.md

 If you find any bugs or have ideas for new features, feel free to open an issue or submit a pull request!

 ---

-This tool will make your workflow of generating and managing Python project dependencies much smoother! 😎